Ethorbit/SteamDeck-SteamOS-Guides/README.md

 I will be using the Btrfs filesystem since it supports transparent compression, subvolumes, snapshotting, and more.
 The compression specifically is useful, because it will help save space with no effort.

+Note: *SteamOS by default uses the ext4 filesystem (which is stable and fast), but missing the optional features mentioned.*

-The unencrypted home
+The unencrypted home:

 * `mkfs.btrfs  /dev/nvme0n1p9`
 * `btrfs filesystem label /dev/nvme0n1p9 home`

-The decrypted devices
+The LUKS mappings:

 * `mkfs.btrfs /dev/mapper/crypt_sdcard`
 * `mkfs.btrfs /dev/mapper/crypt_home`

-Note: SteamOS by default uses the ext4 filesystem (which is stable and fast), but missing the features mentioned.

 # Mounting SteamOS /var partition